Type Ia supernovae interacting with a close circumstellar material (SNe Ia-CSM) are SNe Ia inside planetary nebulae (SNIPs): Scenarios of normal SN Ia in 2026

 \textit{The double-detonation (DDet) scenario.} Many recent studies explore the properties of the DDet scenario (e.g., \citealt{MoranFraileetal2024, PadillaGonzalezetal2024, Polinetal2024, Shenetal2024, Zingaleetal2024, Callanetal2025, Rajaveletal2025, Wuetal2025, Mehtaetal2026}).
 However, the DDet scenario encounters challenges in explaining normal SNe Ia (e.g., \citealt{Soker2024Comment, Soker2025SNR0509}); it is more relevant to peculiar SNe Ia (e.g., \citealt{Glanzetal2025NatAs, Glanzetal2026}) and to the formation of runaway WDs (e.g., \citealt{Glanzetal2026}).
 Some runaway WDs might result from type Iax SNe (e.g., \citealt{Igoshevetal2023}), which is a group of peculiar SNe Ia, rather than those from normal SNe Ia coming from the DDet scenario.
 The DDet scenario has a surviving hot companion and highly asymmetrical ejecta, both of which are incompatible with many SNRs Ia.
 This scenario might, in principle, have an old planetary nebula around it, particularly for a helium non-degenerate mass donor.
 But most papers in recent years have considered a helium WD as the mass donor, and bringing the two WDs close together requires a long time in most, but not all, systems.
 I estimate that the DDet scenario might, at best, contribute a small fraction of normal SNe Ia ($\ll 10\%$).
 It might be a significant contributor to peculiar SNe Ia.

 \textit{The double-degenerate (DD) scenario (including DDet34). } Under the DD scenario, I include cases in which both WDs explode within a few dynamical time scales of the merger.
 These include the violent merger (e.g., \citealt{Bhatetal2026}) with its highly asymmetrical explosion (e.g., \citealt{Pakmoretal2011}), and the ignition of both WDs in the triple or quadruple detonation channels (e.g., \citealt{Mehtaetal2026}).
 In the triple detonation (DDet3), the first WD explodes in the DDet process, and the ejecta triggers an explosion of the entire helium WD donor, leading to a highly non-spherical explosion \citep{Papishetal2015}; in the quadruple detonation (DDet4) the first WD explodes in the DDet process, and the ejecta triggers the ignition of the helium outer layer of the second WD, that in turn explodes the CO interior of the second WD (these two channels are termed together DDet34).
 The DDet34 scenario (or sub-scenario) leaves no stellar remnant.
 So I group it with the DD scenario rather than with the DDet scenario, in which the mass-donor WD or non-degenerate star survives (see, e.g., \citealt{Mehtaetal2026} for a recent study of DDet34).
+The violent merger process where a small fraction of the mass of one WD, its core, survives intact \citep{Pakmoretal2026}, is a channel (sub-scenario) of the DD scenario.
 Practically, in these scenarios, there are two WDs at the time of explosion.
 The two interacting WDs in most of these systems might no longer have planetary nebulae around them and cannot account for a large fraction of SNIPs.
 Two other main observational incompatibilities of the DD scenario are the prediction of highly non-spherical explosions and the observations that many SNe Ia are from the $M_{\rm ch}$ explosion (as mentioned above).

 The next two scenarios belong to the group of lonely WD scenarios, where at the explosion there is only one star in the system, a WD of mass $M_{\rm WD} \simeq M_{\rm Ch}$, which is a remnant of a merger.